 When looking into starting up your real estate photography business, there are some important questions you should first ask yourself:

 What is the market landscape?

-In order figure this out, you will most likely have to do some research.
+In order to figure this out, you will most likely have to do some research.
 Find out if real estate photography is truly a “need” in your area.
 Talk with local realtors and get an idea of what marketing tools they are using when they list their properties.
 Ask them how much they would be willing to pay for professional real estate photography.
 Search Zillow.com or Trulia.com to figure out who is/isn’t using professional real estate photography when listing their homes.
 These are all great ways to get a pulse on the market and also get your name out there amongst realtors and others in the real estate industry.

 Who is your competition?

 By researching the competition in your area you will gain an insight into what your competitors are offering, how their images look, and what they are charging.
-By keeping a close eye on your competition, their service offerings, and their pricing, it will help you to better understand your market and force you to differentiate yourself in your market.
+By keeping a close eye on your competition, their service offerings, and their pricing, will help you to better understand your market and force you to differentiate yourself in your market.
 Some ways to differentiate yourself include offering a new or premium look, offering different pricing packages, or offering additional services (virtual tours, floor plans, drone photography, video, etc.).
 Before you know it, your competitors will be the ones keeping an eye on you.

 Who is my target market?

 Answering this will help you determine what type of client you are after.
-It will also help you to hone in your marketing techniques when trying to acquire these types of clients.
+It will also help you to hone your marketing techniques when trying to acquire these types of clients.
 How far away from home are you willing to travel?
-Do you want to shoot just a few high end luxury homes?
+Do you want to shoot just a few high-end luxury homes?
 Do you want to shoot a large volume of standard one-family homes?
 Will real estate just be a subset of services that your photography company offers?
 Once you have answered these questions, you are then ready to answer one of the most important questions all business owners must ask themselves.